markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 Here are the detailed steps you will follow to deploy the project:

+### Step 1 - Create a project

 * Click `Deploy a project`.
 * On the `Projects` console, click `Create new project`.
 * Use a project template called `Object detection`.
 Click `Next`, and then click `Create`.
 Project creation could take a few seconds.
-You will know that the project is fully created when you see its `Description`, `Creation time`, and `Last updated` information populated in the console.
-Try clicking your web browser refresh button if those fields are still blank.
+You will know that the project is fully created when you see `Description`, `Creation time`, and `Last updated` are populated in the console.
+Once you see a green banner at the top of the page indicating a successful creation, click your web browser refresh button if those fields are still blank.

+### Step 2 - Deploy it to the device

 * Once the project is created, select it, and click `Deploy to device`.
 Pick the device you registered in the previous step.
 Click `Review`.
 Click `Deploy`.
 * You will see the status at the top of the page in a blue box, and it will indicate `Deployment of project is in progress`.
 A percent completion of the model download will be displayed.
 Once the model is downloaded, the device will create a Greengrass deployment.
+This progress will be indicated in the blue banner at the top of the page.
 After a few minutes, you will see the status bar change from blue to green indicating `Deployment of project succeeded`.
 * Soon thereafter, the topmost blue light on the device should turn on and remain lit.
 All three blue lights should be lit when the model is downloaded and is running.

 ## Test the project